 - Fight Forest Fires

 - Teach Ski Lessons

 - Work as a Ranch Hand

 - Lead Hiking or Climbing Expectations

 - Make Food Deliveries

-Luckily, there are ways to incentivize yourself to get more active despite it all.
-Today, we’ve gathered 21 ways to earn money while living a healthy lifestyle.
+Luckily, there are ways to incentivize yourself to get more active.
+We’ve gathered 21 ways to earn money while living a healthy lifestyle.
 Because what’s a better incentive than cold, hard cash?

 If you’re going to set a goal to get more active, you might as well get paid for it!
 Here are six workout apps that will pay you to either lose weight or get active.

 1. A Healthy Wage: Get Paid to Lose Weight